News

 'We feel confident in England'

-Doucoure is part of an all-Muslim midfield trio at Goodison Park, along with Idrissa Gueye and Amadou Onana, who not only play together but pray together.
+Doucoure was speaking as part of what was then an all-Muslim midfield trio at Goodison Park, along with Idrissa Gueye and now Aston Villa midfielder Amadou Onana, who not only played together but used to pray together.

 "I fast every day, I don't miss any day.
 It has become normal and very easy for me.